Avram Iancu: Attrition

 On 8 November, Iancu, along with his 4,000 combatants of the "Auraria Gemina" Legion, took part in joint military actions with Austrian forces.
 The Legion reached Turda, and the city surrendered without a fight on 20 November.
 Then, he and his troops returned to the mountains.
 On 29 November, Iancu had another 1,500 troops mobilized for action.
 On 4 December, he reached Săcuieu, and on 6–7 December, he and his men were ordered to attack the enemy lines by surprise.
 However, the attack failed due to the incompetence of an Austrian officer, and the Romanians were forced to withdraw by 10 December.
 By early January 1849, the control over Transylvania was almost entirely regained by the Hungarian army.
 The Romanian fighters holding out in their mountain stronghold were running low on supplies, having only 800 rifles to arm a few thousand men, and were completely surrounded by Hungarian troops by the end of March.

+By February and March 1849, numerous attacks launched by the Hungarians ended in failure.
+Among these were the two battles of Mărișel, the first one fought in February and the second one in March.
+The first, fought against a Hungarian detachment of 600 soldiers, ended in their defeat.
+Their losses amounted to 13 dead and many wounded, who had to be loaded onto 4 carts and brought to Gilău, while the Romanians lost 6 dead.
+Wanting to wash away the shame brought by this defeat, the Hungarian military commander of the Gilău garrison sent an even larger force in March, made up of 1,600 soldiers.
+The Romanians under Iancu received support from the women of Mărișel, led by Pelaghia Roșu.
+With their combined help, the Hungarians were routed.
+They lost 30 dead on the battlefield, including a captain and a sergeant major, and another 100 drowned in the Someș River, while their many wounded were loaded onto 6 carts.
+The Romanians only had 2–3 men wounded.

 In April 1849, Iancu was approached by the Hungarian envoy Ioan Dragoș (in fact, a Romanian deputy in the Hungarian Parliament).
 Dragoș appeared to have been acting out of his own desire for peace, since Iancu's troops were tying down too many Hungarian troops: about 10,000, a third of its army in Transylvania, according to Hungarian general János Czetz.
 He worked hard to get the Romanian leaders to meet him in Abrud and listen to the Hungarian demands.
 Iancu's direct adversary, Hungarian commander Imre Hatvany, seems to have taken advantage of the provisional armistice to attack the Romanians in Abrud.
 He did not, however, benefit from a surprise, as Iancu and his men retreated and then encircled him.
 Meanwhile, Dragoș was lynched by the Abrud crowds, in the belief that he was part of Hatvany's ruse.